eth-p/uni-chip8/docs/Index.md

 Viewable [here](project/Product-Document.md).

-Refers to the criteria, "*detailed use cases for all major features planned for the next release*".
+Includes the criteria, "*detailed use cases for all major features planned for the next release*".

 ## General Usage by Users and Markers